Pat Trammell: Playing career

-Trammell's football career at the University of Alabama began in early 1958, before Bear Bryant's announcement that he planned to return to his alma mater to take over as head coach of the ailing football program.
+Trammell's football career at the University of Alabama began in early 1958, before Paul "Bear" Bryant's announcement of returning to his alma mater to take over as head coach of the ailing football program.
 Trammell's family recalls a personal visit at the time and a 'pep talk' from Bryant saying that, "if you'll commit to Alabama, then I'll come back to Alabama."
-Trammell had actually planned to attend Georgia Tech, after being heavily recruited by Hall of Fame head coach Bobby Dodd but at this point, made a career-altering decision that would change the rest of his life.
+Trammell had actually planned to attend Georgia Tech after being heavily recruited by Hall of Fame head coach Bobby Dodd.
+However, he made a career-altering decision that would change the rest of his life.

 Bryant's influence would once again bring the program into the national spotlight and Trammell was his first star player.
-Bryant had promised the team in the fall of 1958 the impossible notion that they would win a national championship within four years, if they could "stick it out", as told by team-mates Billy Neighbors, Bill Oliver and Mal Moore.
-This was going to be an uphill battle, as Alabama was coming off of four straight losing seasons.
+In the fall of 1958, Bryant had promised the team the impossible notion, if they could "stick it out", as told by team-mates Billy Neighbors, Bill Oliver and Mal Moore.that they would win a national championship within four years.
+This was going to be an uphill battle because Alabama was coming off of four straight losing seasons.
 In 1959, when Trammell was a sophomore, he led Alabama in total offense and then led in total scoring in the 1960 season, including a win against the Fran Tarkenton-led Georgia Bulldogs.
 In 1961, Trammell led the team to a perfect season and a national championship, the first in 20 years for Alabama.

 On December 5, 1961, at the National Football Foundation's reception in the Grand Ballroom at the Waldorf-Astoria in New York, with President John F. Kennedy attending, Bryant and Trammell accepted the MacArthur Trophy in recognition of Alabama's perfect season and national championship.
 The black tie event was hosted by Bob Hope and was also attended by General Douglas MacArthur, Vince Lombardi, head coach of the Green Bay Packers, Sidney L. James, the founding editor and publisher of Sports Illustrated and dozens of other College Football Hall of Fame Inductees.
 (Of interest, a similar semi-fictional scene was digitally remastered in Winston Groom's film, Forrest Gump, in 1994, with President John F. Kennedy digitally morphed into the set with Tom Hanks, who played Forrest Gump, a celebrated fictional Alabama football player, who had accepted a handshake from the President and was asked "how does it feel to be an All-American?".
 Winston Groom had been a freshman at the University of Alabama in 1961 during this era.)